bwright1114/OriginRepo/README.md

 https://official-teacherspet.herokuapp.com/

+If you want to test app:
+username: jen@testteacher.com
+password: testpass

 We used an agile-waterfall hybrid methodology to be able to complete this application within at 3-week timeframe.

 # **Quick synopsis of Teachers Pet**